 I am interested in informatics in field primatology.
 In the past, I have explored various database platforms and developed software for data collection and data management, including a prototype for a mobile data logging application called eco·logR.
-At present, I am collaborating with Anthony Di Fiore, Tom Igoe, Robyn Overstreet, and Jane Phillips-Conroy on a multidisciplinary, multitiered intiative to develop standards, software, and new visions for “next-generation” primatological data management (find out more).
+I am currently collaborating with Anthony Di Fiore and Tom Igoe on a multidisciplinary, multitiered intiative to develop standards, software, and new visions for “next-generation” primatological data management (find out more).

-My dissertation research is on the population genomics of a baboon hybrid zone in Kafue National Park, Zambia (find out more).
+My dissertation research was on the population genomics of a baboon hybrid zone in Kafue National Park, Zambia (find out more).

 My past research has examined the molecular evolution of squirrel monkeys (genus Saimiri).
-With Mary Blair, I am now developing species distribution models to evaluate patterns of niche divergence and to test biogeographical hypotheses in squirrel monkeys and other primate taxa.
+With Mary Blair, I developed species distribution models to evaluate patterns of niche divergence and to test biogeographical hypotheses in squirrel monkeys and other primate taxa.

 In collaboration with Mini Watsa, I developed the Washington University Department of Anthropology Grants Database, a searchable online resource for the Washington University Department of Anthropology [link]